wimbiyoashizkia/msm-4.4/AnyKernel3/README.md

 __do.modules=1__ will push the .ko contents of the modules directory to the same location relative to root (/) and apply correct permissions.
 On A/B devices this can only be done to the active slot.

 __do.systemless=1__ (with __do.modules=1__) will instead push the full contents of the modules directory to create a simple "ak3-helper" Magisk module, allowing developers to effectively replace system files, including .ko files.
 If the current kernel is changed then the kernel helper module automatically removes itself to prevent conflicts.

+__do.spectrum=1__ will push files under spectrum dir to /vendor/etc/init/hw/ and will modify init.qcom.rc after taking backup of it to add spectrum support to kernel.

 __do.cleanup=0__ will keep the zip from removing its working directory in /tmp/anykernel (by default) - this can be useful if trying to debug in adb shell whether the patches worked correctly.